sinanates17/Huggeds-Keymode-Converter/README.md

 - Customizability in regards to handling jack patterns and shield patterns
 - Ability to buff the convert (increase the note density) by a configurable amount
 - Ability to customize which lanes from the input chart get mapped to which lanes from the output chart

+Thank you for downloading!
+I just released this.
+It may be buggy.
+If you have questions or run into problems, message me on Discord (HuggedToDeath#2456)